jdownie/dbrel/README.md

 ```

 Example 1 also demonstrates another `cfg` feature.
 Because I am often refreshing my Docker and UAT databases from production backups, it's easy to accidentally overwrite certain development and UAT specific settings.
 The `cfg` property is a script that can be run at any time to remind a target environment what sets it apart from production.
 In the example provided, a stored procedure `pu_setting` updates a `setting` table with values that govern the behaviour of the application in any of the three environments.

+The "uat" target also demonstrates the "ignore_patterns" feature.
+If you're (like me) occasionally guilty of running in somebody else's code when they'd prefer you left it alone you might find this helpful.

 ### Example 2
 ```javascript